geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 There is some debate about what's the best stelath bomber.
 I personally can fly all four of them, but i prefer to use the hound, because of it's versatility, but honestly there is no really bad choice here, so fly what ever racial stealth bomber you like and can fit.

-## Different types of running stelth bombers
+## Different types of running stealth bombers

 Before I got into bombers I thought there is only one way to use a stealth bomber whic is launching a bomb toward a target and get the hell out.
 Of course I am newb and di not know better it turns out there are at least three different uses cases for stealth bombers.